kevingallagher/Major-Project-Ideas/README.md

 ## Who’s it for?

-* 11- early 20s
+* Those who are adjusting secondary school and university life.
+11- early 20s.
-* Those struggling with examinations stress
+* Those struggling with examinations stress and with clouded minds.
-* Those struggling with clouded minds
-* Over thinkers
+* People who find themselves constantly overthinking.

 ## What’s the business model?